 Practice.
 Stick with the program 10, 20 times even if things don't go well.
 You will get better at it and your horse will become more balanced.
 Things will start falling together.
 The next time you try this, you might discover that the horse has an easier time with the transitions and responds more smoothly and efficiently to the aids.

-Of all the exercises I've used, (click here if you'd like to see more of these sort of ideas in my new book) I'd recommend this one the most for anyone to try at any level.
+Of all the exercises I've used, (click here if you'd like to see more of these sort of ideas in my first book) I'd recommend this one the most for anyone to try at any level.
 It works well with an advanced horse/rider combination as well as for the beginner rider or horse.
 You can make it a very basic exercise of one simple transition or complicate it as much as you would like.
 If the canter/trot is too simple, move onto something that challenges both you and your horse.
 Do the transitions while you change directions.
 Change leads and then break to the trot.
 The variations are limitless!

 If you have tried the 10/5 Challenge, let us know in the comments how it worked for you.
 What went well?
 What problems did you run into?